SophieHsu/FOV-aware-planner/README.md

 # Overcooked-AI-PCG

-Overcooked-AI-PCG is a Procedural Content Generation project aiming to generate Overcooked-AI game levels that would cause undesirable behaviors while Human and AI play cooperatively in Overcooked-AI environment.
+Overcooked-AI-PCG is a Procedural Content Generation project aiming to generate Overcooked-Ai game levels that would cause undesirable behaviors while Human and AI play cooperatively in the environment.

 ## Overcooked-AI
 <p align="center">